 - Pythagoras Theorem: In a right-angled triangle, the square of the length of the hypotenuse (the side opposite to the right angle) is equal to the sum of the squares of the length of the other two sides.

-Criteria for Construction of Triangle:
+Criteria for Construction of Triangle

 All three sides are given (SSS)

-Perimeter of Triangle and two base angle
+The perimeter of the Triangle and two base angle

 Two angles and side between them (ASA)

-Two sides and angle between them (SAS)
+Two sides and the angle between them (SAS)

-Right angled Triangle given Hypotenuse and a Side.
+Right-angled Triangle given Hypotenuse and a Side.

 Learn more about Congruence of Triangle, constructing triangles with BYJU’S.